 the VR contract rate, whichever is less.

-When purchasing hearing aids and accessories, if the customer’s copayment, coinsurance, or deductible is lower than the TWC-VR contracted rate, VR staff must request a contract exception in order to pay the hearing aid dispenser rather than the contracted manufacturer.
-For more information, see D-210: Exceptions to Contracted Fees and MAPS Fees.

 Documenting Use of Comparable Services and Benefits

 The exploration of and use and non-use of comparable services and benefits must be thoroughly documented in the customer's case file.
 This includes documentation in ReHabWorks (RHW):